-Functions COACHING/INDIVIDUAL AND TEAM INSTRUCTION – Provide individual and team instruction to student-athletes on rules and fundamentals, pre-competition activities, skill attainment, techniques and methods required to demonstrate satisfactory performance in a safe manner and team concepts that are specific to team needs.
+Functions COACHING/INDIVIDUAL AND TEAM INSTRUCTION – Provide individual and team instruction to student-athletes on women's and men's golf rules and fundamentals, pre-competition activities, skill attainment, techniques and methods required to demonstrate satisfactory performance in a safe manner and team concepts that are specific to team needs.
 Provide individualized coaching, tutoring and mentoring to student-athletes, including preparatory work.
 Assess student-athletes skill attainment demonstrated during practice, competition and in film.
 Review video of opponent performance and subsequently design individual and team instruction for AIC student-athletes.
 Determine specific daily practice activities that are organized, creative and valuable for the student-athletes.
 Keep informed of modern trends, techniques and strategies; transferring the knowledge in the development and implementation of game strategy and position assignments.
 Supervise, coordinate, and evaluate practice sessions and related activities with proper attention to players and their physical well-being.
-Attend workshops and training sessions for the purpose of researching methods to provide student-athletes with training and instruction on: rules, fundamentals, team concepts, physical health, safety, skill attainment, conference and NCAA rules and regulations.
+Attend workshops and training sessions for the purpose of researching methods to provide student-athletes with training and instruction on: golf rules, fundamentals, team concepts, physical health, safety, skill attainment, conference and NCAA rules and regulations.
 Emphasize values of competitive athletics, acceptable personal behavior, decision-making and lasting values to each individual.
 Always serves as an exemplary professional.

 RECRUITING – Work collaboratively with the Office of Admissions and Financial Aid to effectively recruit new student-athletes that have the ability to achieve success academically and athletically at AIC.
 Abides by all recruiting rules and regulations set forth by the NCAA.